Nick7900/AutoCUTS-LM-Analysis/README.md

-2. Section_segmentation script that is use to detect sections in focus and export them as individual files.
+2. Section_segmentation script that is used to detect sections in focus and export them as individual files.

 ![01_segmentationCombined](https://user-images.githubusercontent.com/70948370/100010000-ea75c900-2dcf-11eb-9ce9-e4a37dcf3f7b.png)

-3. AutoCUTSAnalysis contain scripts that shows the follwing steps:
+3. AutoCUTSAnalysis contain scripts that show the following steps:
 - Align sections
 - Crop aligned stack where only tissue appears
-- Crop region of interest for analysis based on at density map of centroids
+- Crop region of interest for analysis based on a density map of centroids
 - Filtering small cells away and 3D-reconstruction

 ![01_alignCombined](https://user-images.githubusercontent.com/70948370/100010106-0d07e200-2dd0-11eb-8599-7741753e5d92.png)